Winemaker

 KSass

-At the Sass K Winery, in the small village of in Kígyós, I spot stainless-steel tanks filled with traditional Carpathian Basin grapes: Bakator, Királyleányka, Hárslevelű, Cserszegi Fűszeres, Szerémi zöld, and Olaszrizling (Welschriesling).
+At the Sass K Winery, in the small village of Kígyós, I spot stainless-steel tanks filled with traditional Carpathian Basin grapes: Bakator, Királyleányka, Hárslevelű, Cserszegi Fűszeres, Szerémi zöld, and Olaszrizling (Welschriesling).
 I also spot tanks labelled Traminer, Muscat, Chasselas, Riesling, Regent, Solaris, Cabernet Sauvignon and Saperavi.
 In a couple of other wineries I visit during my lightning tour, I notice barrels filled with Chardonnay, Merlot and Zweigelt, and plastic tanks labelled Müller-Thurgau, Furmint and Zenit.

 It’s one of the widest arrays of grapes I’ve come across in a wine region.